vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/postgres-sql-local-database.md

 ## Conclusion

 That’s it!
 You now have a fully working local PostgreSQL setup running in Docker, complete with schema initialization and seed data—ready to power your frontend.
 This setup mirrors production patterns closely, so moving to a remote database later should feel familiar.
 Happy building!

+In the next notes we will explore how to do deploy our database into AWS Cloud.
+Feel free to explore it at [Provisioning PostgresSQL RDBMS on AWS with Terraform](https://www.viktorvasylkovskyi.com/posts/provisioning-postgresql-on-aws-terraform).